gitlabhq/gitlabhq/doc/user/admin_area/settings/sign_up_restrictions.md

 specific domains via the **Application Settings** in the Admin area.

 >**Note**: These restrictions are only applied during sign-up.
-An admin is able to add add a user through the admin panel with a disallowed domain.
+An admin is able to add a user through the admin panel with a disallowed domain.
 Also note that the users can change their email addresses after signup to disallowed domains.